module Z80::Program

 Creates a conditional block that creates alternative code based on the lazy evaluated boolean condition.

-Returns an instance of ConditionalBlock
+Returns an instance of ConditionalBlock.

 Each argument should be a label or a label expression.